 The day before Thanksgiving is, in my opinion, one of the busiest travel days of the year.— Peggy Hill (@PeggyQuotes) November 21, 2012

-While Peggy’s borderline narcissistic musing above is definitely not “her opinion,” it does, however, ring true.
-The day before Thanksgiving really is one of the busiest travel days of the year.
+While Peggy’s borderline narcissistic musing above is not “her opinion,” it does, however, ring true.
+The day before Thanksgiving is one of the busiest travel days of the year.
 So, in light of that fact, here are a few Thanksgiving travel tips to help you survive the holiday (sorry, these tips are only for travel and will not help you find common ground with your racist uncle).

 Tip 1 – Get to the Airport Early